 Her rugs go everywhere:20% to the NY area and 80% beyond, especially to the south.
 She can be found at the April and October shows at High Point, North Carolina.

 The rugs go everywhere, but where are they found?
 The family network extends to Belgium, London and Los Angeles.
-Lida makes about a number of tripe to secure interesting items Besides the UK, France, Germany and Belgium, Istanbul is also in the itinerary.
+Lida makes a number of trips to secure interesting items Besides the UK, France, Germany and Belgium, Istanbul is also in the itinerary.
 She is now also building up her selection of modern and contemporary pieces.
 Things go both ways and European clients often come here to buy.
 Her relationships are reciprocal and mutually beneficial.

 As has been said all too often, the carpet is the soul of the room.
 Carpets come first, and furniture and fabrics to follow.
 The carpet is never an afterthought, never avoided or ignored.